tomcoffingiii/mod-level-one-mounts/README.md

 Instructions: Use level-one-mounts.sql on your world database (script references acore_world) to apply the changes to your world.
 A server restart will be required for the changes to take affect.
 To revert back to level 20 mounts, use level-twenty-mounts.sql.

+These SQL scripts pair very well with the following azerothcore mods:

+This allows players in starting areas to port to other starting araes.
+Some rider trainers are harder to get to than others: https://www.azerothcore.org/catalogue#/details/311142327

+This gives the player exhaulted faction with the 5 main factions on either the alliance or horde side.
+This gives players more mount options from the get-go: https://www.azerothcore.org/catalogue#/details/189713701

 This change affects the following mounts:

 Horn of the Timber Wolf,